onetwosri/no-teleport-olm/lightning cycle olm.md

 If you want to 100% avoid teleports, you need to count from the beginning of the phase, which I honestly would not recommend.

 ## Summary

+##### Avoiding teles during mage hand
 To avoid teles during mage hand, line up your attack cycle with olm's such that the special you tank in between the safespots when you splash is lightning.
+You can do that by copying the phase starts in this playlist: https://www.youtube.com/watch?v=R-C61WNwyVs&list=PLwy2NmmRVwsSJy1LKznEpl0hvknOhzRiS

-The easiest way to do that is just to make sure that you mage from the melee safespot when olm does his sixth attack of the phase.
-You can also copy the many phase starts shown [here.](https://github.com/onetwosri/no-teleport-olm/blob/main/lightning%20cycle%20olm.md#phase-start-examples)
+If you don't want to memorize many different specing scenarios, one foolproof method is just to make sure that you mage from the melee safespot when olm does his sixth attack of the phase.

+##### Avoiding teles during melee hand

+YOU MUST BE ON LIGHTNING CYCLE FOR THESE METHODS TO WORK!
+To learn how, read the section just above this one.

+###### Avoiding teles while setting up 4:1 or 7:3

-To avoid teles while setting up 4:1, you must do your check hits slightly differently based on where you do your last attack on the mage hand.
+To avoid teles while setting up 4:1, you must transition to the melee hand and do your "check hits" slightly differently based on where you do your last attack on the mage hand.
 The three possible positions are shown below:

 1. melee safespot
 2. mage side safespot